Solfero0822/ama.Algorithmic_Mixing_Assistant/README.md

     The packages are required to run the program and must be installed in order to run the code

+    Make sure they are installed into ama_env/lib/python3.10/site-packages

+    For Core Code

         run
             pip install torch torchaudio certifi openunmix

-    - torch is PyTorch
+    - torch is PyTorch (for neural network)
-    - torchaudio is Torchaudio
+    - torchaudio is Torchaudio (for audio processing)
-    - certifi is Certifi
+    - certifi is Certifi (to verify SSL/TLS certificates)
-    - openunmix is Open-Unmix
+    - openunmix is Open-Unmix (for audio separation)

+    For Visualization

+        run
+            pip install librosa matplotlib

+    - librosa is librosa (for audio analysis)
+    - matplotlib is matplotlib (for creating static, animated, and interactive visualizations)

+    For Prototyping

+        run
+            pip install ipykernel (dependency for Jupiter notebook)